-While you can’t buy an SAT prep book to prepare for a job interview, here’s the next best thing.
-We’ve rounded up 20 of the oddest job interview questions, and offered up some tips on how to answer them without breaking into a chorus of “Take This Job and Shove It.”
+You can’t buy an SAT prep book to prepare for a job interview, but here are some of the toughest job interview questions around, with tips on how to answer them gracefully, without breaking into a chorus of “Take This Job and Shove It.”

 2. Sell me this pencil